srishina/mqtt.ts/README.md

 The client library supports reconnecting and automatically resubscribe / publish the pending messages.

 MQTTv5 supports the possibility to set whether the session that is initiated with the broker should be clean or a continuation of the last session.
 In the later case, the session unique identifier is used.
-The specification also provides an extra property through which the client or the broker can decide how long a session will be kept.
+The specification also provides an extra property through which the client or the broker can decide how long a session should be kept.
 The client can set a session expiry interval.
-However, the broker can specify a session expiry interval in which case the value (if set) in the CONNECT packet wil be used, if the client or broker does not specify session expiry interval then the session state is lost when the network connection is dropped.
+However, if the browser specifies a session expiry interval then that value takes precedence.
+If the client or broker does not specify session expiry interval then the session state is lost when the network connection is dropped.

 So in sumamry, clean start + the session expiry interval + the connack response from the broker determines how the client reconnects.